 Okinawa, main island

-Okuma Private Beach and Resort (English) Unusually for Japan, the Surf Side Cafe (English) on the property is reported to be able to provide vegan food with a request at check-in (although asking ahead of time would probably be a good idea).
-The hotel website’s Q&A (English) says “Q. If I have an allergy, is it possible to have a special meal option?
-A. Please call us in advance (email address vof at okumaresort.com)”
+Okuma Private Beach and Resort (English) Unusually for Japan, the Surf Side Cafe (listed in the “Restaurant” section of the property’s website) on the property is reported to be able to provide vegan food with a request at check-in (although asking ahead of time would probably be a good idea).
+The hotel website’s FAQ (English) says “Q. Are vegetarian meals available?
+A. After hearing your dietary requirements specifically in advance, we will take all reasonable measures.
+Please make a reservation at least 1 month in advance.

 The Busena Terrace Beach Resort (English) This property in Nago is reported to prepare large portions of vegan food with advance notice.